 This position is responsible for the upkeep of grounds, parking lots, and other common buildings/areas.
 Reports to the Facility Manager.

-Essential Duties and Responsibilities include:
+Essential Duties & Responsibilities Include:

 - Remove trash and other debris from outdoor areas